Victorian literature is anything published during the time of Queen Victoria and her reign (1837-1901).

-Actual Victorian writers include the British writers who were living in Britain during her reign, but the term has also been used to describe writers from America and Europe.
+Actual Victorian writers include the British writers who were living in Britain during Victoria’s reign, but the term has also been used to describe writers from America and Europe too.

-Below is a list of British novelists and poets who published their works during the Victorian era:
+Below is a list of famous Victorian writers, novelists and poets who published their works during this classical British era:

 Charles Dickens – (1812- 1870)